pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 > **IMPORTANT!**
 > If you are using the config option 'Cache Raw Relation Data' on your class definition, please run the following script
-> prior to the update, or disable the option manual in your class definitions
+> prior to the update, or disable the option manually in your class definitions

 ```php
 use Pimcore\Model\DataObject\ClassDefinition;